BinsonBuzz/unraid_rclone_mount/README.md

 # unraid_rclone_mount

-NOTE: Needs updating - please do not use until I've made this the new master branch

-scripts to create rclone vfs mounts on unraid to allow fast launch times with Plex (or Emby).
+unRAID scripts to create rclone vfs mounts on unraid to allow fast launch times with Plex (or Emby).

 The main thread